ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/Key-examples/FunDep-improvement-vs-instance-selection.md

 * In the face of LCC, it's impossible to enforce SICC -- or we'd have to enforce something far more restrictive than SICC.
 * Being unable to enforce SICC, improving a Wanted from some instance or other is premature/hazardous: it could easily make the wrong improvement.
 (That is, 'wrong' considered against the whole structure of instances for the class.)
+* And is this improvement the root of the lack of evidence problem?
+We've improved the Wanted from somewhere -- we're not quite sure where or how; so we can't provide an 'audit trail'.
-* Then don't improve a Wanted from an instance until we're sure that's the only instance that could match.
+* Then don't do that.
+That is, don't improve a Wanted from an instance until we're sure that's the only instance that could match.
 (Hmm ? should this read ... until we've definitively matched the instance, including on positions that aren't involved in the FunDep.)
 * Compare Associated Types, where there's some concern that type `F t` appears to be valid, even though there's no instance that `t` matches; or Type Families in general, where `F t` behaves as if a type, even though there's no equation `t` matches.
 (This feels like a type-level counterpart of partial functions.)

+* Without improvement, though, GHC has a problem: `[W] C Int alpha Char` (in which something else has improved `(v ~ Char)`) won't match any instance, using usual (for non-FunDeps) instance matching.
+It's liable to match some more-general instance or get 'stuck', so failing to undergo exactly the improvement the FunDep is supposed to provide.
+* Then instance matching for a class with a FunDep should match the Wanted to an instance head ignoring dependent/RHS positions.
+(To the most specific instance ignoring those positions, for overlaps.)

 ## So ... ?